nicolelau/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/04-upgrading-liferay/09-upgrading-modules-using-gogo-shell.md

 Here are the commands:

-`exit` or `quit:` Exits the Gogo shell
+`exit` or `quit`: Exits the Gogo shell

-`upgrade:help:` Displays upgrade commands
+`upgrade:help`: Displays upgrade commands

-`upgrade:check:` Lists upgrades pending execution because they failed in the past or the module hasn't reached its final version
+`upgrade:check`: Lists upgrades pending execution because they failed in the past or the module hasn't reached its final version

-`upgrade:execute [module_name]:` Executes upgrades for that module
+`upgrade:execute [module_name]`: Executes upgrades for that module

-`upgrade:executeAll:` Executes all pending module upgrade processes
+`upgrade:executeAll`: Executes all pending module upgrade processes

-`upgrade:list:` Lists all registered upgrades
+`upgrade:list`: Lists all registered upgrades

-`upgrade:list [module_name]:` Lists the module's required upgrade steps
+`upgrade:list [module_name]`: Lists the module's required upgrade steps

-`upgrade:list | grep Registered:` Lists registered upgrades and their versions
+`upgrade:list | grep Registered`: Lists registered upgrades and their versions

-`verify:help:` Displays verify commands
+`verify:help`: Displays verify commands

-`verify:check [module_name]:` Lists the latest execution result for the module's verify process
+`verify:check [module_name]`: Lists the latest execution result for the module's verify process

-`verify:checkAll:` Lists the latest execution results for all verify processes
+`verify:checkAll`: Lists the latest execution results for all verify processes

-`verify:execute [module_name]:` Executes the module's verifier
+`verify:execute [module_name]`: Executes the module's verifier

-`verify:executeAll:` Executes all verifiers
+`verify:executeAll`: Executes all verifiers

-`verify:list:` Lists all registered verifiers
+`verify:list`: Lists all registered verifiers

 Next, find out each module's availability for upgrade.